xcart/xcart-docs/_pages/kb_en/modules/pay_with_amazon/getting_started_with_pay_with_amazon.md

 ---

-This guide assumes that the Pay with Amazon module has been {% link "installed and enabled" ref_iCibZ9wD %} in your store.
+This guide assumes that the Amazon Pay addon has been {% link "installed and enabled" ref_iCibZ9wD %} in your store.

-To start using Pay with Amazon:
+To start using Amazon Pay:

 1. Register your Amazon Payments account.
-Pay with Amazon is a new solution and is separate from the Checkout by Amazon (CBA) solution.
-The new Pay with Amazon solution is packed with enhanced features.
+Amazon Pay is a new solution and is separate from the Checkout by Amazon (CBA) solution.
+The new Amazon Pay solution is packed with enhanced features.
 To benefit from it, you’ll need to register for a new Amazon Payments account.
 Sign up for FREE [here](https://sellercentral.amazon.com/hz/me/sp/signup?solutionProviderOptions=mws-acc%3B&marketplaceId=AGWSWK15IEJJ7&solutionProviderToken=AAAAAQAAAAEAAAAQfpVQU5xLh2akayccfpDvHQAAAHBxwuqxsJNuB0RIC7O5G8WhzHOcCVrQdj2jj2lI0XFV7ANl7TAgQVke%2BEj%2Fp4yOoi7YI2r0BGAwgwx5tnxTD2K1K25xgDeKuwXrD79YFecvGLGlAAN%2FpYwMOuoL%2BiyD1926Yc27EmAFLxYJfWlnYwmS&solutionProviderId=A1PQFSSKP8TT2U) if your business in based in US, or [here](https://payments.amazon.co.uk/preregistration/lpa?LD=SPUKAP_EX_XCart16) if your business is based in UK, Germany, Luxembourg, the Netherlands, Sweden, Portugal, Hungary or Denmark.

 2. Log in to Amazon's Seller Central at [https://sellercentral.amazon.com](https://sellercentral.amazon.com/ "https://sellercentral.amazon.com") to complete a few extra steps.
 If you’ve registered for multiple Amazon services, you’ll see a dropdown at the top of the page that lets you move between the different services.
     ![]({{site.baseurl}}/attachments/7504636/7602352.png)